Zelgadis87/rule-reactor/README.md

 ### Triggerless Rules

-If you want to have a rule that is evaluated any time some other rule fires and modifies something, then just make the rule have no domain and no existential or universal qunatification, e.g.
+If you want to have a rule that is evaluated every rule processing cycle, then just make the rule have no domain and no existential or universal quantification, e.g.

 ```
 reactor.createRule("execute after changes",0,{},